 Reviewing Financial Statements Simplified

 With the actual values of these 4 numbers reviewing financial statements is easy!
-Just compare your actual values for the current period to these same numbers from your budget.
-If they are within the difference acceptable to you as the business owner, your financial review is complete.
+Just compare your actual values for the current period to these same percentages from your budget.
+If they are within the acceptable margin that you set as the business owner, your financial review is complete.
 It really is that easy!

 Now, isn’t that simpler than the process your CPA wants you to follow?
-Why do follow this simple process?
-Because, if your numbers fall within these percentages then you’ll reach your annual financial goals.
+Why follow this simple process?
+Because, if your numbers fall within these percentages you set in your budget then you’ll reach your annual financial goals.

 So, why spend hours analyzing the numbers?
 Because that’s what accountants do, and your CPA is an accountant.